This article was updated February 2025

 Hold on to who you are

+How do you know someone is the right person for you when people change?
 It’s true that people change over time.
 And it’s actually a good thing to do some self-reflection and make healthy changes.
 But your partner shouldn’t require you to make changes about what you believe or who you are as a person.
 That’s not how to have a fulfilling life.
 You’re smart and you know yourself better than anyone.

 1. Identify what you believe: Know what’s most important to you — like honesty, kindness, and respect.
 We’ll dive more into that later with a quiz towards the end of this blog!